-Preschool scholars watch live-action plays as they see literature come to life before their eyes.
+Preschool scholars have watched live-action plays as they see literature come to life before their eyes.

-1st grade scholars conduct a service learning project at the Humane Society of South Mississippi.
+1st grade scholars have conducted a service learning project at the Humane Society of South Mississippi.

-2nd grade scholars learn about marine biology through interactive tours at the Institute for Marine Mammal Studies.
+2nd grade scholars have learned about marine biology through interactive tours at the Institute for Marine Mammal Studies.

-3rd grade scholars learn about agriculture and farming through the annual Learning Rodeo.
+3rd grade scholars have learned about agriculture and farming through the annual Learning Rodeo.

-4th grade scholars learn about Mississippi History throughout the year, and that learning is complimented through their Blues Music curriculum and a three-day visit to the heartland of American blues music, The Mississippi Delta.
+4th grade scholars have learned about Mississippi History throughout the year, and that learning is complimented through their Blues Music curriculum and a three-day visit to the heartland of American blues music, The Mississippi Delta.

-5th grade scholars study American History, and culminate that learning through a trip to the American Village and Desoto Caverns.
+5th grade scholars have studied American History, and culminated that learning through a trip to the American Village and Desoto Caverns.

-Middle School scholars have a three-year rotation for educational tours around the United States--
+Middle School scholars are eligible for a three-year rotation of educational tours around the United States--

 Year 1 - a trip to Boston, Massachusetts where scholars see history come alive at the Boston Harbor and other Boston-area historical buildings and sites.